StefanMunnes/SICSS_2023/sessions/day4_text_analysis_1/day4_text_analysis_1.md

 # Bag of **Questions II**

-1. In which case shouldn't we remove all stopwords?
+1. In what cases should we not remove all stopwords?
 2. Which punctuations can be informative?
 3. Should we add all possible n-grams?
 4. When is a TF-IDF not helpfull?